Mayor's proposed $966.8 million budget includes reorganization of city services, utility rate increases

 Other projects, programs and personnel funded under the mayor’s proposed budget include:

-- Two animal control officers, one veterinary technician, and one outreach coordinator.
+- Two new animal control officers, one new veterinary technician, and one new outreach coordinator.

 - A citizen services advocate/liaison for City Council, Mayor’s Office referrals.